UKPLab/tacl2018-preference-convincing/README.md

-TODO: Remove the irrelevant files, e.g. Lukin_comparison, tests_small, learning_without_features...
-TODO: add license text to start of all files
+TODO: add license text to start of all files.
+Check how Ivan has done this.
-TODO: add notices.txt
 TODO: add licence.txt

 # Finding Convincing Arguments Using Scalable Bayesian Preference Learning